SymfonyCasts/symfony7/sfcasts/multiple-submits.md

 optional.
 And the reverse for the other fields, the `required` HTML attribute will be added if the field is not nullable, like for `name` and `price`.

-You can see it in the HTML inspector...
-The `notes` field doesn't have the `required` attribute, but `name` does.
+You can see this with the HTML inspector...
+If we inspect the notes field, we see it doesn't have the `required` attribute.
+If we inspect the name field, it does!
+Same with price.

 That's why when you submit an empty form, we see HTML5 validation errors for the required fields.